hjoliver/bomdr/README.md

 ## Current status

+### `bomdr/model1`

-Sync workflow generated on-the-fly from a Jinja2-format config file, to trigger sync tasks at specified sync checkpoints in a dummy model workflow (which has tasks that check for the existence of their input files and write their output files with `touch`).
+This is a dummy model workflow with dummy tasks that check for the existence of input files and write output files with `touch`.
+Tasks fail if their expected input files do not exist.

-The sync tasks currently just write what they would do, to stdout.
+### `bomdr/sync`

+This contains a Jinja2 template to automatically generate a sync workflow for target tasks in target workflows, as defined in `config.j2`.

+The sync workflow has cycles that match the target tasks, and xtriggers that wait on their success.
+When an xtrigger is satisfied, a sync task triggers to copy the target task's output file(s) to the remote, then (once the copy has succeeded) a task to update the sync point information on the remote: i.e., which tasks need to be triggered on the remote to start from the sync point.

+It also syncs the target workflow definition, to allow restart on the remote.

+### The remote

+For this POC, the "remote" is simply a new top-level directory under cylc-run.

+The sync process replicates the directory structure of the source run-directories, for the synced files.
+Note this means `cylc install` is not needed on the remote.
+We can just play the faked workflow directly, from the latest recorded sync point.

 ### TBD

-- implement file sync
-- implement remote database update
 - implement script to start remote workflows from most recent sync checkpoints

 ## Instructions

-Fork this repo on GitHub if you plan to contribute to it.

 ```
 # check your environment:
 $ cylc version
-8.1.4
+8.2.1

 # clone your fork locally to to ~/cylc-src/bomdr, then:
 $ cd ~/cylc-src/bomdr